 - utm_source: tells you where your traffic is coming from.

 - utm_medium: tells you which element you are running a split test on.

-- utm_campaign: tells you the name of the campaign that you are running.
+- utm_campaign: tells you the name of the campaign you are running.

-- utm_term: if you are using paid search, this is where you’d enter in the keyword that you’re bidding on.
+- utm_term: if you are using paid search, this is where you’d enter the keyword you’re bidding on.

 - utm_content: helps you differentiate between the versions you are running a split test on.

-UTM tags allow you to view traffic coming from your emails via Google Analytics or your preferred analytics platform.
-This is helpful as it tells you how your readers are engaging with the content.
-Click rate can also indicate whether or not your content is interesting to readers, not just if you’re subject line piques their curiosity.
+UTM tags allow you to view traffic coming from your emails via Google Analytics or your preferred analytics platform, allowing you to measure how your readers are engaging with the content.
+Click rate can also indicate whether your content is interesting to readers.

 Keep in mind, UTM tags are case sensitive so if you use lowercase in one field and then uppercase in another field, you will be creating two different campaigns.

-The growing trend of blocking tracking pixels can be quite worrisome, but we are not without recourse.
+The growing trend toward blocking tracking pixels can be a bit worrisome but we do have alternatives.
 In addition to using tracking pixels, we recommend you use UTM tags in your links.
-Not only are they easy, but they track more important activity and work across other platforms.
+They’re not only easy, but they also track more important activity and work across multiple platforms.

-We’re all for tracking pixels but as the industry changes so should our tools.
-Click tracking metrics are important to us now more than ever and we should be utilize all the tools available.
+We’re all for tracking pixels but as the industry changes, so should our methods.
+Click-tracking metrics are more important than ever and we should be utilizing all the tools available.